aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/update/_index.md

 weight: 60
 ---

-This REST API allows you to update (reevaluate) fields in a document.
+This REST API updates (reevaluates) fields in a document.

 ## REST API